What Helps Bone-on-Bone Knee Pain Without Surgery?

 labeling cartilage, ligaments, tendon and meniscus

-Factors Affecting the Progression of Arthritis:
+Risk Factors Affecting the Progression of Arthritic Knee Pain:

 • High body weight